zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  If Tomcat Manager is unable to start Tomcat, then it exists the Tomcat.
+  If the Tomcat manager is unable to start itself, then it exits with _code_.

   **Action:**

-  Review the warning message and see if you are able to check why the tomcat unable to start and exited from tomcat process.
+  Review the warning message and see if you are able to check why the Tomcat unable to start and exited from Tomcat process.